Beyond Cholent: Overnight Vegetable Soup Recipe

 Salt to taste (add pepper just before serving, or the broth will turn acrid)

 Place all ingredients in a large crockpot, and cover with water to full capacity.
 Set on low, and plug just before shabbos.
-If it is for a weekday, plug in the morning, and enjoy for dinner.
+If it is for a weekday, forget about Cholent stand-ins. plug in the morning, and enjoy for dinner.
 Adjust seasonings and add pepper to taste.